Battle of Anabta

-The Battle of Anabta was a battle which occurred on June 21, 1936, when Arab militants attacked a convoy of civilian buses escorted by British soldiers in Mandatory Palestine along the road from Haifa to Tel Aviv, near Anabta.
+The battle of Anabta occurred on June 21, 1936, when Palestinian Arab militants attacked a convoy of civilian buses escorted by British soldiers in Mandatory Palestine, near Anabta.
 Two British soldiers were killed, along with 10 or 11 Arabs in what the New York Herald Tribune termed a "major fight" in the 1936–39 Arab revolt in Palestine and The Baltimore Sun described as the "heaviest engagement" of the revolt at that point.